-This is the first part of our series "Digitalisation 2021".
-In the following articles, learn about digitalisation in the fields of IT security, marketing, logistics, finance, procurement, production and controlling.
+This is the first part of our series "Digitalization 2022".
+In the following articles, learn about digitalisation in the fields of IT security, marketing, logistics, finance, procurement, manufacturing and controlling.
 The focus of this article is on digitalisation in sales.

 2020 is the year of digitization.
 When the Digital Care Act was passed in November 2019 as part of Germany's Ministry of Health digitization campaign, no one knew yet what the world would be facing in 2020.
 Health Minister Jens Spahn spoke of a "world premiere" - the same was true of the Corona pandemic.

 Covid-19 as a driver of digitization.
 Medium-sized companies in particular have made strong headway.
 Large companies had already demonstrated a higher level of digital maturity before the pandemic - this is also a characteristic of successful companies.
 These digital leaders also had done better in the pandemic as well as generating better results.
 "Technology leaders have up to twice the revenue growth rate" testifies Accenture in a recent study.
 On the one hand, this is because processes or entire business models are digitized.
 On the other hand, thanks to digital solutions, they can react quickly and flexibly to the crisis.
 Just as evolutionary adaptation is advantageous for survival and reproductive success in nature, the same is true in the business world.
 Those who can change and adapt are strong - something Charles Darwin already knew.

 What is digital transformation?

 Digital transformation, or digitization in general, means the incorporation of digital technologies into all areas of a company.
 The results are fundamental changes in the way of how companies work as well as in the added value they offer for their customers.
 So it's simply about changing the way a company interacts with its clients and how they deliver a consistent experience to them.
 Plus doing it at the right time, in the right place.

 Digitization in sales - how does it work?